intel/ai-reference-models/docs/image_segmentation/tensorflow/Tutorial.md

 # Image Segmentation with 3D U-Net

 ## Goal
-Learn CPU performance optimizations for image segmentation with [3D U-Net](https://arxiv.org/pdf/1606.06650.pdf) by optimizing TensorFlow to run faster on CPU.
+Learn CPU performance optimizations for image segmentation with [3D U-Net](https://arxiv.org/pdf/1606.06650.pdf) by optimizing TensorFlow to run faster on CPUs.

 ## Abstract
-You can leverage [Intel®-optimized TensorFlow](https://software.intel.com/en-us/articles/intel-optimization-for-tensorflow-installation-guide) to improve inference performance of 3D U-Net (volumetric segmentation in medical imaging) on Intel CPUs.
+You can leverage [Intel® Optimizations for TensorFlow](https://software.intel.com/en-us/articles/intel-optimization-for-tensorflow-installation-guide) to improve inference performance of 3D U-Net (volumetric segmentation in medical imaging) on Intel® CPUs.

-Intel®’s primitives library is called Intel® Math Kernel Library for Deep Neural Networks (MKL-DNN) and includes convolution, normalization, activation and inner product, and other primitives.
+Intel’s primitives library is called Intel® Math Kernel Library for Deep Neural Networks (MKL-DNN) and includes convolution, normalization, activation and inner product, and other primitives.
 These steps are highly relevant as recent academic articles predict the development of non-static neural networks that increase memory and computational requirements, especially where accuracy minimization is paramount.

-KEYWORDS.
-Convolutional Neural Networks, Biomedical Volumetric Image Segmentation, TensorFlow Optimization.

 ## Background
 [Image Segmentation](https://en.wikipedia.org/wiki/Image_segmentation) groups similar pixels of an image into different categories.